dsih-artpark/patchsim/paper.md

 # Acknowledgements

 The authors thank the ARTPARK team at the Indian Institute of Science for institutional support.
-This work was supported by the Robotics and AI technology Hub, ARTPARK, IISc, Bengaluru.
+This work was supported by the AI and Robotics Technology Park, ARTPARK, IISc, Bengaluru.

 # References